secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 ## Developing own processes

-### Implementing your first scanner as microservice
+### Implementing your first scanner as a microservice

 The scanner services are the part of the secureCodeBox which are executing the scans.
 These services have three responsibilities: